 Anita van Oostrom

-In 2003 I relocated from England to the Netherlands with my husband and four children and have been living,
+In 2003 I relocated from England to the Netherlands with my family and have been living,

 studying and working in Delft since that time.
 For many years I worked as a manager of a residential care home for adults with learning difficulties.
 After having my own children I decided that I wanted to train to be a midwife after observing what a wonderful profession it is and how important the delivery of excellent maternity care is for women, their partners and their families.